r-dbi/RSQLite/revdep/problems-f-revdep.md

   'VariantAnnotation:::.consolidateHits'
   'VariantAnnotation:::.returnEmpty'
   See the note in ?`:::` about the use of this operator.
+There are ::: calls to the package's namespace in its code.
+A package almost never needs to use ::: for its own objects:
+  '.adjustForStrandSense'

 checking Rd line widths ...
 NOTE
 Rd file 'MafDb-class.Rd':